QuantiusBenignus/BlahST/README.md

 * Georgi Gerganov and community ( for Whisper's C/C++ port [whisper.cpp](https://github.com/ggerganov/whisper.cpp))
 * Justine Tunney, CJ Pais and the llamafile community (for llamafile and whisperfile)
 * The **sox** developers (for the venerable "Swiss Army knife of sound processing tools")
-* The creators and maintainers of CLI utilities such as **xsel, wl-copy, curl, jq** and others that make the Linux environment (CLI and GUI) such a powerful paradigm.
+* The creators and maintainers of CLI utilities such as **xsel, wl-copy, curl, jq, xdotool and others** that make the Linux environment (CLI and GUI) such a powerful paradigm.